 Rank Tracker – If you have optimised your website and have a set list of keyphrases that you want to see rankings for, then you can use Rank Tracker from SEO Power Suite.
 Their free version allows you to view rankings for a range of keyphrases.
 You can get a free version and search ad hoc, or get a paid version which allows you to save rank history and compare rankings to 10 competitors for £259.75

 If you do have any questions about anything mentioned in the article, feel free to reach out on Twitter with your query.
-If you’ve read through this and realised SEO may be a little out of your scope, why not attend our SEO boot camp or speak to us about our SEO services.
+If you’ve read through this and realised SEO may be a little out of your scope, why not explore our SEO training options (click here for more info) or speak to us about our SEO services.